Skip to main content

 Class list tab

-Shows the complete list of classes represented in the graph, with:
+Displays the complete list of classes represented in the graph, along with:

 • class name

-• number of cards of that class displayed in the graph
+• number of elements displayed in the graph

 Selecting a class highlights all its cards in the graph.